unoplatform/uno/doc/articles/faq.md

 ## Does Uno.UI support having controls in a class library?
 Yes, here's a project sample.  https://github.com/unoplatform/uno.Samples/tree/master/UI/ControlLibrary.
 It is also possible to create a new Cross-Platform class library using the [Uno Platform Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=nventivecorp.uno-platform-addin).

-## How do I update to the latest Uno.UI NuGet package, I don't see any update ?
+## How do I update to the latest Uno.UI NuGet package, I don't see any update?

 You may want to try our latest dev builds, and here's how to do it: